Independent study on hydrogen production shows using nuclear will cut costs and emissions

 Conversation about the study between Director General IAEA Rafael Mariano Grossi and Urenco CEO Boris Schucht

-Please accept cookies to see this video.
+Please accept necessary cookies to see this video.
 More information can be found here

 Urenco is an international supplier of enrichment services and fuel cycle products with sustainability at the core of its business.
 Operating in a pivotal area of the nuclear fuel supply chain for 50 years, Urenco facilitates zero carbon electricity generation for consumers around the world.